-- The possibility that a borrower will exercise his contractual right to amortise his loan before it matures is modelled using an adjusted cash-flow model, whereby a historically observed rate of options exercised to amortise loans before they mature is applied against the current sum of all outstanding mortgage loans to simulate the future rate by which early amortisation will take place.
-The adjusted cash-flow model is updated on a monthly basis. - As MünchenerHyp does not have a deposits business there is no need to have a model for perpetual term deposits. - In the case of bonds treated as assets it is assumed that the principle will be repaid upon maturity.
+- The possibility that a borrower will exercise his contractual right to repay his loan before it matures is modelled using an adjusted cash-flow model, whereby the historically observed premature repayment rate options exercised to repay loans before they mature is applied against the current sum of all outstanding mortgage loans to simulate the future rate at which early repayment will take place.
+The adjusted cash-flow model is updated regularly. - As MünchenerHyp does not have a deposits business there is no need to have a model for perpetual term deposits. - In the case of bonds treated as assets it is assumed that the principle will be repaid upon maturity.
 Bonds carrying explicit call rights are include with delta-weighting in the measure of risk exposure.